zhejianglab/PrestoZL/README.md

 ## Usage
 ### PrestoZL
 `accelsearch_cu.c` serves as the entry point for the PrestoZL version of the jerk search program.
-The command has been expanded from the Presto C to include a batchsize parameter, which controls the number of rstep loops calculated on the GPU in each iteration.
+The command has been expanded from the PRESTO C to include a batchsize parameter, which controls the number of rstep loops calculated on the GPU in each iteration.
 This parameter doesn't need to be explicitly set, its default value is **batchsize=8**.
 The lower the batchsize is ,the less GPU memory will be used.
-Other usages remain consistent with the Presto C .
+Other usages remain consistent with the PRRESTO .
 Here's an example:
 ```
 accelsearch_cu -zmax 150 -wmax 150 -sigma 5.0 -numharm 16 -batchsize 2 tracking-M01_0047_DM9.15.fft
 ```